Homas/ioc2rpz/docs/configuration.md

 ### Shell Command

 Executes a shell command via `os:cmd/1` and reads indicators from stdout.
 Prefix with `shell:`.
-The command string is passed directly to the system shell, so pipes, redirects, and chaining are all supported.
+Pipes (`|`), quoting, and text-processing filters are supported, so multi-stage feed pipelines work as expected.
+For security, the command is validated before execution (see [Shell Command Restrictions](#shell-command-restrictions) below).

 ```erlang
 {source, {"shell_feed",